-In 1994, Danner merged with LaCrosse footwear and in 2012 the company moved to their current manufacturing facility in Northeast Portland, Oregon, where each piece of leather is tested six times for quality and each boot and shoe produced is touched by at least 100 different craftspeople.
+In 1994, Danner merged with LaCrosse footwear and in 2012 the company moved to their current manufacturing facility in Northeast Portland, where each piece of leather is tested six times for quality and each boot and shoe produced is touched by at least 100 different craftspeople.

 At the current factory (see gallery above), Danner employs hundreds of craftsmen and women from over 23 different countries.
-Danner’s hiring principal is this: if you’ve ever worked in footwear manufacturing before, you’ve got a chance to join the team.
+Danner’s hiring principal is this: If you’ve ever worked in footwear manufacturing before, you’ve got a chance to join the team.
 Which might explain why there are 17 different languages spoken on the Danner factory floor.
 While this might seem like a recipe for disaster, Danner has taken steps to eliminate verbal miscommunication by using a system of visual communication, including easy to understand symbols and illustrations which explain the different areas and aspects of the factory.

 The factory itself is set-up in a an almost circular pattern where, upon entry, directly to the right are the base leathers and shoe molds (called lasts).
 The factory continues in a circuit moving counter-clockwise, from leather testing, to dye-cuts and presses, to sewing, soling, and finally boxing.
 It’s an easy and easily comprehensible system that works like a well oiled machine.

-And speaking of well-oiled machines, Danner possesses a Puritan sewing machine from the late 1800s that is still used to this day to create the triple-stitch seen on many of Danner’s boots–the Super Rain Forest being the best example.
-Any Danner boot with this signature triple-stitch was hand-sewn on the machine above–a testament to the company’s ethos of heritage and craftsmanship.
+And speaking of well-oiled machines, Danner possesses a Puritan sewing machine from the late 1800s that is still used to this day to create the triple-stitch seen on many of Danner’s boots (the Super Rain Forest being the best example).
+Any Danner boot with this signature triple-stitch was hand-sewn on the machine above — a testament to the company’s ethos of heritage and craftsmanship.

 Through seven decades of political, economic, and social change, Danner boots has maintained and even increased its high standards with emphasis on quality, craftsmanship, and heritage construction.
-It is this dedication to creating a world-class boot that has kept Danner at the top of the footwear game for the past half-century–and, as the company says itself, “It’s easy to talk about higher standards, but it’s incredible difficult to live up to them.
+It is this dedication to creating a world-class boot that has kept Danner at the top of the footwear game for the past half-century.
+As the company says itself, “It’s easy to talk about higher standards, but it’s incredible difficult to live up to them.
 Since 1932, that’s exactly what we’ve done.”